manuwebs/Jobsity_AndroidChallenge/README.md

 # Jobsity - Android Challenge

 ## TV Series app (TV Maze api)

 ## Features

 - List all of the series contained in the API using the provided pagination (infinite scroll).
 - Allow users to search series by name.
 - Show series details:
   - Name
   - Poster (placeholder in case there is none)
   - Days and time during which the series airs
   - Genres
   - Summary
   - List of episodes separated by season
 - Show episodes details:
   - Name
   - Number
   - Season
   - Summary
   - Image, (placeholder in case there is none)
 - Allow the user to set a PIN number to secure the application (need to press each field separatelly).
 - Allow the user to save a series as a favorite.
 - Allow the user to delete a series from the favorites list.
 - Create a people search by listing the name and image of the person.
 - Show person info:
   - Name
   - Image
   - Series they have participated in, with a link to the series details.
 - On infinite list show button to scroll to top.
+- Allow the user to browse their favorite series in alphabetical order, and click on one to see its details.

 ## Dependencies